echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/vitaminE.md

 # Vitamin E
-Vitamin E or alpha-Tocopherol is a fat-soluble vitamin, the only essential form of vitamin E. Its main function is as chain-breaking antioxidant.
+Vitamin E or alpha-Tocopherol is a fat-soluble vitamin, the only essential form of vitamin E. Its main function is antioxidant protection.

 ## Absorption
 Vitamin E is absorbed in the small intestine and it accumulates in the liver, which also differentiates tocopherols.